segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 ## Getting started

 > info ""
-> Please contact your Friendbuy Onboarding & Implementation Representative or email support@friendbuy.com to set up Friendbuy's Segment integration.
+> Please contact your Friendbuy Customer Success Manager or email support@friendbuy.com to set up Friendbuy's Segment integration.

 Before you start, you must have Segment's Analytics.js 2.0 installed on your site.
 See [Segment's documentation](/docs/connections/sources/catalog/libraries/website/javascript/quickstart/) for instructions.